strimzi/proposals/056-zk-kraft-migration.md

 > NOTE: without an annotation to differentiate the operator behavior, the operator itself just creates the controller nodes in the pool and restarts the Kafka brokers to use them.
 ZooKeeper is not used anymore but no proper migration takes place (from ZooKeeper to KRaft metadata).

-The KRaft controllers should also be provisioned with the same cluster ID as the existing Kafka cluster.

 The operator has to wait for the KRaft controllers quorum to be formed, leader elected and the migration process moving into the state of waiting for brokers to register.

 The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to enable ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).

 From this state it's still possible to not move forward with the migration.
-The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and apply the `strimzi.io/kraft-migration: false` annotation (or delete it) on the `Kafka` custom resource.
+The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and apply the `strimzi.io/run-kraft-migration: false` annotation (or delete it) on the `Kafka` custom resource.
 The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process.

 #### Phase 2: Enabling the migration on the brokers